 Amsterdam Bicycle Program

-The Amsterdam Bicycle Program aims to make cycling in the city safer and more pleasurable while also reducing air pollution and traffic congestion.
+The Amsterdam Bicycle Program aims to make cycling a more safer and pleasurable experience in the city while also reducing air pollution and traffic congestion.
 The program comprises infrastructure upgrades, bike-friendly public transportation, bike lanes, bike trails, and bike parking.

-Throughout the year, Amsterdam offers a number of cycling-related events, including Cycle Week and the Amsterdam Bike Festival.
-These events offer riders many opportunities to network with other cyclists, discover new bike routes, and enjoy a fun and safe way to explore the city.
+Amsterdam has got the back of all riders by offering various fun-filled events throughout the year, including Cycle Week and the Amsterdam Bike Festival.
+These events offer riders a fantastic chance to network with other cyclists, discover new bike routes, and enjoy a fun and safe way to explore the city.

 Amsterdam Bike Sharing Program